Library – History

-The "new stocks" have been growing ever since.
-Together with the library of the Haus-, Hof- und Staatsarchiv they form the "living part" of the library.
-The "new stocks" contain all new additions which are not allocated to the Haus-, Hof- und Staatsarchiv.
-The library of the Allgemeines Verwaltungsarchiv was completely incorporated into the "new stocks" catalogue but the books retained their characteristic shelf marks.
-All books entered into the catalogue from 1995 onward can also be found in the online catalogue.
+The "new holdings" are still being added to today and, together with the library of the Haus-, Hof- und Staatsarchiv, form the "living" part of the library.
+It includes all new acquisitions unless they are assigned to the library of the Haus-, Hof- und Staatsarchiv.
+The library of the Allgemeines Verwaltungsarchiv was incorporated completely into the "new holdings" catalog, but retained its typical reference numbers.
+All works cataloged from 1995 onwards can also be found in the online catalog.

 The library of the Haus-, Hof- und Staatsarchiv

-This library is also made up of several sections added over the course of its history, with the actual "Archivbibliothek" (archive library) being the largest.
-When the "Geheimes Hausarchiv" was founded in 1749, some books were transferred from the "k. k.
-Hofbibliothek" to create a reference library.
-Today, the archive library of the Haus-, Hof- und Staatsarchiv holds roughly 80.000 books.
+Due to its historical development, this library is also divided into several sub-collections, the largest of which is the actual "archive library".
+On the occasion of the creation of the "Geheimes Hausarchiv" in 1749, some books from the "k. k.
+Hofbibliothek" were ceded to form a reference library.
+Today, the "archive library" of the Haus-, Hof- und Staatsarchiv comprises around 80,000 volumes.

-As the library of the Austria State Archives was re-organised over the past few years, literature pertaining to more recent history (i.e. the time after 1918) was transferred from the Haus-, Hof- und Staatsarchiv to the central archives building – in analogy to archival records which were also being transferred – and incorporated into the "new stocks".
+In the course of the reorganization of the library of the State Archives carried out in recent years, the "contemporary history" literature (i.e. relating to the period after 1918) was transferred from the Haus-, Hof- und Staatsarchiv to the Central Archives - in analogy to the transfer of the corresponding archive holdings - and integrated into the "new holdings".

 The library of the Allgemeines Verwaltungsarchiv

-The former library of the Allgemeines Verwaltungsarchiv was essentially created anew in 1927 because both the libraries of the State Archive of Home Affairs and Justice and of the k. k.
-Archivrat were destroyed in the Vienna Palace of Justice fire.
+The former library of the Allgemeines Verwaltungsarchiv was essentially rebuilt from 1927 onwards, after both the library of the State Archives of the Interior and Justice and the library of the Imperial and Royal Council of Archives were destroyed in the fire of the Palace of Justice.

-By means of donations from other libraries and by taking over the library of the Adelsarchiv (1932) as well as book holdings from various ministries (1938), supplemented by private donations and the purchase of private libraries – including the important book collection of the genealogist and heraldist Ernst Krahl (1858 to 1926) –, a library of around 30.000 volumes gradually came into being.
-The library catalogue was retrospectively incorporated into the new collection.
+Through donations of duplicates from other libraries, decisive expansions through the acquisition of the library of the "Adelsarchiv" (1932) and of book holdings from some ministries (1938), as well as through donations and the purchase of private libraries - including the important book collection of the genealogist and heraldist Ernst Krahl (1858 to 1926) - a library of around 30,000 volumes was gradually created.
+The library catalog was retrospectively incorporated into the new holdings.

 The library of the Hofkammerarchiv